 Vitamin C natural antibiotic – a Life Saver

-The medical bias against high-dose vitamin C is shown in a 60 Minutes segment about a New Zealander with swine flu on life support.
-Luckily his family and vitamin C natural antibiotic saved his life.
-Watch video I might say the same about vitamin C natural antibiotic saving my life.
+The medical bias against high-dose vitamin C was shown in a 60 Minutes segment about a New Zealander with swine flu on life support.
+Luckily his family and vitamin C, a natural antibiotic, saved his life.
+Watch video.
+I might say the same about vitamin C natural antibiotic saving my life.

 My vitamin C natural antibiotic experience

 When I had tetanus and little money, causing Doctors to refuse to see me, I couldn’t get a prescription for Metronidazol, the antibiotic used to kill Clostridium tetani, the tetanus causing bacteria.

 By chance I found a web site focusing on vaccination dangers.
 I wrote the webmaster saying that having tetanus shot it would have been better than getting the disease.
 Tetanus, after all, kills about half the people who get it.

 The webmaster pointed out a study in which vitamin C was given to chickens.
 The chickens were then poisoned with strychnine, which is similar to tetanus.
 None receiving the vitamin C died nor did they have as severe symptoms as those not receiving vitamin C. In another study people in Bangladesh with tetanus were given vitamin C and none had as severe symptoms, and none died.